Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 How does PC-3000 firmware log parsing diagnose a Seagate ST1000LM035 that reports the wrong capacity?

-The ST1000LM035 stores a rolling event log inside the System Area under module 0x328 (the SMART log) and a separate translator state in modules 0x17 and 0x32.
-When the drive reports 0 bytes, 31 MB, or another incorrect capacity after a drop or power loss, we boot the drive in Seagate F3 factory terminal mode through PC-3000 and issue /2/z/i to read the internal firmware logs.
-The log timestamps each shock event, each thermal excursion, each failed media cache flush, and each abnormal power-off.
+The ST1000LM035 stores its primary translator in SysFile 28 and the SMR Media Cache Management Table in SysFile 348 inside the System Area on the platter.
+When the drive reports 0 bytes, 31 MB, or another incorrect capacity after a drop or power loss, we boot the drive into Seagate F3 factory terminal mode through PC-3000 and read the SMART and Media Cache Control SysFiles to reconstruct what the firmware lost track of.
+The internal logs timestamp each shock event, each thermal excursion, each failed media cache flush, and each abnormal power-off.
 Pairing those entries with the translator dump shows exactly which band reference the firmware lost track of.
-Once the corruption pattern is identified, PC-3000 uses Seagate Utility scripts to manually rebuild the band table from the platter's Media Cache Control area, restoring the correct LBA map without writing new data to the user area.
-This workflow avoids the Repair-VirtualDisk or Self-Scan routines that would otherwise overwrite recoverable sectors on a damaged drive.
+Once the corruption pattern is identified, PC-3000 uses Seagate Utility scripts to manually rebuild the band table from the Media Cache Control area, restoring the correct LBA map without writing new data to the user area.
+This workflow prevents internal firmware routines like Auto-Reallocation or Background Media Scan from running in the background and overwriting recoverable sectors on a damaged drive.

 Why does a 7mm laptop drive cost more to source a donor for than a 9.5mm drive?